wso2/product-apim/README.txt

 * Monitor API Usage and Performance:
             - All API usage published to pluggable analytics framework.
-            - Out of the box support for WSO2 Business Activity Monitor and Google Analytics.
+            - Out of the box support for the WSO2 Analytics Platform and Google Analytics.
             - View metrics by user, API and more.
             - Customized reporting via plugging reporting engines.
             - Monitor SLA compliance.
-            - Powered by WSO2 Business Activity Monitor.
+            - Powered by WSO2 Data Analytics Server (DAS).

 * Pluggable, Extensible and Themeable:
             - All components are highly customizable thru styling, theming and open source code.